-I always shoot in RAW mode as this gives me the maximum information captured by the sensor, allows me more control of the final product in post production.
+I always shoot in RAW mode as this gives me the maximum information captured by the sensor, and allows me more control of the final product in post-production.
 In jpeg mode, the camera makes the decision on what information to delete and compress.
 It is a matter of personal preference and I prefer RAW.

 Q. What shooting mode do you use most often?